Company Overview

 Engineering Manager and IC Designer

-Mr. Lyson has fifteen years of radio-frequency and mixed-signal design experience, and is currently focusing on readout integrated circuit (ROIC) designs and managing senior engineering staff.
+Mr. Lyson has twenty years of radio-frequency and mixed-signal design experience, and is currently focusing on readout integrated circuit (ROIC) designs and managing senior engineering staff.
 He has unit cell, ADC, digital counter, serializer, IO, and chip timing design experience.
 Mr. Lyson’s main contributions include progressing Nu-Trek's engineering validation methodology to greater chip coverage, reducing design risk and design cycle time.
 He has experience in analog, mixed-signal design/simulation, RF, verilog, synthesis, P&R, and has had project management professional training.

 • Jim Asbrock